-Source: ORA PIT model simulation using data provided by the Division of Taxation
+Source: ORA PIT model simulation using data provided by Taxation

-\ As noted previously, "RI Non-Residents" includes both non-residents, who did not reside in the state for any portion of the year, as well as part-year residents, who resided in the state for a portion of the year.
+As noted previously, RI Non-Residents includes both non-residents, who did not reside in the state for any portion of the year, as well as part-year residents, who resided in the state for a portion of the year.

-The previous two tables provide some insight into the scope of the taxes saved and the taxes paid by users of the "Exemption from Tax for Writers, Composers and Artists".
+The previous two tables provide some insight into the scope of the taxes saved and the taxes paid by users of the modification.
 What is interesting to note is the ratio of the tax savings a user receives to the user's final tax liability.
-For TY 2016, the ratio of average tax savings to average taxes paid by all filers is 0.2179 meaning that the average tax savings from the tax incentive was about 20% of the average taxes paid by recipients of the incentive.
-For TY 2015 the comparable ratio is 0.1477 while for TY 2018 it is 0.1698.
-On average over the TY 2016 through TY 2018 period, the ratio of average tax savings to average taxes paid is 0.1769 indicating that the tax savings from the tax incentive was just under 20% of the average taxes paid by recipients of the incentive.
+For TY 2019, the ratio of average tax savings to average taxes paid by all filers is 0.0780 meaning that the average tax savings from the tax incentive was about 7.8% of the average taxes paid by recipients of the incentive.
+For TY 2020 the comparable ratio is 0.1326 while for TY 2021 it is 0.1388.
+On average over the TY 2019 through TY 2021 period, the ratio of average tax savings to average taxes paid is 0.1142 indicating that the tax savings from the tax incentive.